 Posted on Monday, June 18th 2012.
 Written by Michal Ugor

-a London based creative technology company.
+a London based startup.
 You can follow my updates at @fortunepick

 "Life is too short to read bad books" - There are many crappy books out there that claim to tell you "the secrets of running a successful startup" I got personally fooled by some of the self-proclaimed expert authors and catchy titles in past.